anujdhawan/gcp-provisioning/README.md

       python check_group.py "groupname@fake.com"

 ### Provision New User
+This script can be used to provision a new user within your Organization's Google Admin Console.

+**WARNING:** If the requested user is a conflicting account, the script will automatically force the user to change the email address associated with their consumer account and does not provide the opportunity to migrate the existing account to your organization.
+Only use this script for brand new users or accounts for which you want to reclaim without migrating the associated data to your organization.

 #### Variables
 The following variables must be set within the user_provisioning.py file prior to runtime: